 Investors, in a bid to avail maximum tax benefits from an investment, buy shares/mutual fund units before the declaration of dividend, post the dividend declaration they sell the share/unit when its price falls below the purchase price.
 This practice is termed as dividend stripping.

-As a result of this activity, the investor, on the one hand, receives dividend income which is tax-free.
-On the other hand, since the sale made after receiving the dividend is done at a price lower than the purchase price, it results in a capital loss.
-Such a loss can be adjusted against any other capital gains income.
-Hence, the taxpayer enjoys a twofold benefit i.e. earning an income that is totally exempt and claiming a capital loss that can reduce the total income of the individual, and thereby decrease the tax liability.
+As a result of this activity, the investor receives tax-free dividends.
+But since the sale made after receiving the dividend is done at a price lower than the purchase price, it results in a capital loss.
+You can adjust such losses against any other capital gains income.
+Hence, the taxpayer enjoys a twofold benefit i.e. earning an income that is totally exempt and claiming a capital loss that can reduce the total income of the individual.

 The concept of dividend stripping can be better explained by way of an example:

 - Company XYZ makes an announcement that it is going to pay a dividend of Rs.
 50 on April 5, 2018;

 - Rahul purchased the shares of this company on March 26, 2018, when the price was Rs.180.
 He purchased a total of 100 shares.